dbpprt/mobiledb/README.md

 - EntityFramework inspired DbContext and EntitySets
 - It relies on JSON.NET so it will serialize nearly any types
 - Primary keys for entities
-- Extensive entity validation powered by [ExpressiveAnnotations](https://github.com/JaroslawWaliszko/ExpressiveAnnotations "ExpressiveAnnotations") (see Examples)
+- Extensive entity validation powered by [MobileDB](https://github.com/JaroslawWaliszko/ExpressiveAnnotations "MobileDB") (see Examples)
 - It is **blazing fast**!
 Adding 100.000 items and reloading them from the filesystem takes about ~1sec
 - **A friendly license for developers!
 (MIT licensed)**
 - ......